amazon-archives/data-pipeline-samples/samples/HadoopTerasort/README.md

  $> setup/sudo pip install sh
 ```

 ##4.
 Edit the template (as needed).
-Example: Changing the EMR Cluster AMI, Bootstrap actions, etc.
+Example: Changing the EMR Cluster AMI, Bootstrap actions to configure memory, etc.

 ##5.
 In the template, provide the value for the parameter: "myPathToLogFiles".
     This is the folder under which DataPipeline publishes the log files.